wallkitnet/js-sdk/manual/Methods.md

 ### Wallkit.validateEmail

-Check email exists in wallkit and resource.
+Checks if email exists in wallkit and resource

 Returns promise with boolean result "exists" and "exists_in_resource".